-The term ‘last mile’ refers to the journey a product undergoes from a warehouse shelf to the customer doorstep.
-Its practical understanding is that the last mile is a final step in the entire delivery chain process where the package reaches to the consumer.
-While this is a major differentiator in competitive eCommerce businesses, sometimes it gets expensive for vendors to meet customer demands.
-In fact, in the entire shipping process, the last mile is the one that consumes a major chunk of time and resources (financial & human).
+Last mile refers to a product's journey from a warehouse shelf to the customer's doorstep.
+Its practical understanding is that the last mile is the final step in the entire delivery chain process, where the package reaches the consumer.
+While this is a significant differentiator in competitive eCommerce businesses, sometimes it gets expensive for vendors to meet customer demands.
+In fact, in the entire shipping process, the last mile is the one that consumes a significant chunk of time and resources (financial & human).

 Disrupt Logistics